pydata/bottleneck/README.rst

 Only arrays with data type (dtype) int32, int64, float32, and float64 are
 accelerated.
 All other dtypes result in calls to slower, unaccelerated functions.
-In the rare case of a 0 dimensional input array or a byte-swapped input array (e.g. a big-endian array on a little-endian operating system) the function will not be accelerated regardless of dtype.
+In the rare case of a byte-swapped input array (e.g. a big-endian array on a little-endian operating system) the function will not be accelerated regardless of dtype.

 Where
 =====